MILAN: Gulf War

+Iraq

+In 2015, Germany supplied the Peshmerga with 30 MILAN launchers and over 500 missiles.

 Syria

 Syria ordered about 200 launchers and 4,000 missiles in 1977 which were delivered in 1978-1979 and used by the Syrians during the Lebanese Civil War.
 The Syrian army used Milan missiles against Israeli tanks in Lebanon in 1982.
 The missiles were in service during the Syrian Civil War, fielded by the Republican Guard.
 Syrian rebels captured some in depots, as did ISIL.
 The Kurdish YPG also used Milans supplied by the international coalition.

-In 2015, Germany supplied the Peshmerga with 30 MILAN launchers and over 500 missiles.
-Those missiles were mostly used against ISIS forces, but on 20 October during the 2017 Iraqi–Kurdish conflict, Kurdish forces destroyed an Iraqi M1 Abrams tank and several Humvees using the MILANs.

 South Africa

 The first Milan version was delivered to the Special Forces and the antitank platoons in the late 1970s and 1980s at a scale of six launchers per platoon.
-Each platoon was organised into three antitank sections, with two ATGM launchers and two M40A1 106mm recoilless guns or two rocket launchers.
+Each platoon was organised into three antitank sections, with two ATGM launchers and two M40A1 106 mm recoilless guns or two rocket launchers.

-Six SADF Milan teams were deployed by the Special Forces in support of the Angolan UNITA guerrillas, in the Cazombo Salient in 1985 during Operation Wallpaper.
+Six SADF MILAN teams were deployed by the Special Forces in support of the Angolan UNITA guerrillas, in the Cazombo Salient in 1985 during Operation Wallpaper.

 Russian invasion of Ukraine

 France has sent MILAN missiles to Ukraine during the 2022 Russian invasion of Ukraine.
-There have been unconfirmed footage of it being used by the Ukrainian military on Russian targets.